MOHILKUMAR/DevTinderBackend/homeWork.md

 - Js oject vs json
 - Add the express.json middleware to your app
-- Make your signup Api dynamic to recieve data from the end user
+- Make your signup Api dynamic to recieve data from the end user -APi - get user by email
+-Api - Feed Api = Get/feed - get all the users from the database